navirobayo/navirobayo/README.md

 ⚫ My name is Ivan, nice to meet you

-⚫ I'm a mobile developer.
-I'm currently working on a dream-journaling app called Conejoz
+⚫ I'm currently working on a dream-journaling app called Conejoz

 ⚫ Check out my apps on the [Google Play Store](https://play.google.com/store/apps/dev?id=8134108822411179352)